 One useful feature of Windows is its ability to multitask.
 Multitasking enables the computer to run multiple programs or operations at the same time.
 Multitasking lets Windows run various tasks and activities in the background that you might not even be aware of, such as downloading software patches, monitoring the security of your computer, and performing hundreds of other small tasks.
-You also can take advantage of multitasking to help you to become more efficient with your time in front of the computer; you can have several programs open, check your email, pay bills online, listen to music, and print documents-all at the same time.
+You also can take advantage of multitasking to help you to become more efficient with your time in front of the computer; you can have several programs open, print a document, and listen to music-all at the same time.

-Multitasking lets you perform many tasks simultaneously: watch a video, shop online, view saved photos, and organize your files.
+Multitasking lets you perform many tasks simultaneously: check email, pay bills online, listen to music, and print documents.

-hands-on 2.7 Open Multiple Programs
+HANDS-ON 2.7 Open Multiple Programs